MicrosoftDocs/executable-docs/README.md

         >**Note:** While Innovation Engine can _parse_ a code block of any type, given its current features, it can only _execute_ code blocks of the types above.
 So, it is important to ensure that the code blocks in your Exec Doc are of the types above.

-    - Ensure there is a new line before and after every content heading, subheading, description, and code block

     - Ensure there is at least one h1 heading in the Exec Doc

 3. Appropriately add metadata at the start of the Exec Doc.
 Here are some mandatory fields: